Abrasive Wheels Training for Engineers and Fitters in Ireland.

 - Legal requirements - Irish health and safety law as it applies to construction sites and Abrasive Wheels.

-- Risk assessment - Using the risk assessment for abrasive wheels to assess work-at-height risks before each task.
+- Risk assessment - Using the risk assessment for abrasive wheels to assess abrasive wheel risks before each task.

-- Equipment use - When and how to use trolleys, hoists, and other powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws).
+- Equipment use - When and how to use bench grinders, pedestal grinders, angle grinders, cut-off saws and chop saws on a construction site.

 - Site-specific hazards - Dealing with uneven ground, heights, and confined spaces.